 I mean, sure, if people leave crappy, fluffy comments, then there?s no value to them, but if the comments are well thought-out, and insightful, then what?s the problem?
 Bloggers want others to read and interact with their stuff, and at the same time they?re looking for blogs for whom they can do the same.
 Isn?t this just a way of formalizing and adding some structure to what they want to be doing anyway?

 In other words, some might see it as contrived, and I agree ? it?s a contrived solution to a very specific problem, but maybe it works?

 My hesitation from doing it again is that I?m not comfortable having to comment on blog posts that I don?t like, or have no interest in.

 What if a blog commenting community were created that met the following two criteria, to address the main issues that I had with my comment community experience:

 - Each community is around a specific niche, so that everyone is ? at least in principle ? likely to be interested in everybody else?s writing.

 - Each community is moderated, and blogs are reviewed before being admitted into the group.
 This will make sure that terrible blogs never make it in.

-Now I’ll turn the conversation over to you – I had a feeling that this post would spark a lot of debate, which is why it’s being published here, where the microphone is a little bigger that over at Firepole Marketing.
+Now I?ll turn the conversation over to you ?
+I had a feeling that this post would spark a lot of debate, which is why it?s being published here, where the microphone is a little bigger than over at Mirasee.

 What do you think?
 Do you think this middle ground solution makes sense?
 Do you think blog commenting communities are a false economy, or the best thing since sliced bread?

-About the author: Danny Iny is an author, strategist, serial entrepreneur, and proud co-founder of Firepole Marketing, the definitive marketing training program for small businesses, entrepreneurs, and non-marketers.
-Visit his site today for a free cheat sheet about Why Guru Strategies for Blog Growth DON’T WORK… and What Does!, or follow him on Twitter @DannyIny.
+About the author: Danny Iny is an author, strategist, serial entrepreneur, and proud co-founder of Mirasee, the definitive marketing training program for small businesses, entrepreneurs, and non-marketers.
+Visit his site today for a free cheat sheet about Why Guru Strategies for Blog Growth DON?T WORK? and What Does!, or follow him on Twitter @DannyIny.